objectliteral/teachingJS/chapters/06_builtins/01_arrays.md

 ```

 ### `length`
-Arrays have a `length` property which is an integer value that always one greater than the highest index of a property.
+Arrays have a `length` property which is an integer value that is always one greater than the greatest element index.
 ```javascript
 var a = [ 'Thorin', 'Bombur', 'Balin', 'Bifur', 'Bombur' ];
 console.log(a.length); // 5